-What does my ID and proof of funds have anything to do with my conveyancing in Pagham?
-Is this really necessary?
+In what way does my ID and proof of funds have anything to do with my conveyancing in Pagham?
+What am I being asked for?

 Anti-terror and anti-money-laundering rules require solicitors and licensed conveyancers to check the identification documents of the potential client they are dealing with before they can accept their conveyancing instruction.
 The Terms and Conditions that you need to sign should stipulate this.
 Your lender will also require certain documents to be viewed.
 Should you are unwilling to supply ID verification documents, your lawyer will not be able to take you on as a client.

 I am considering applying for a Bank of Ireland mortgage for purchase of a new build (under development) in Pagham with 70% loan to value.
 Is it compulsory to choose a solicitor on the conveyancing panel for Bank of Ireland ?

 There is nothing to stop you using your solicitor, but Bank of Ireland will insist on their interests being represented by a firm on their conveyancing panel.
 There is greater potential for delays and confusion with two solicitors involved, and it will undoubtedly be more expensive too.